ADHD diagnoses is on the rise in the U.S. Why has it gone from 6.1% in 1997 to 10.2% in 2016? Is that a good thing or bad thing?

 What you should know about getting an ADHD Diagnosis and the Treatment of ADHD

-The diagnosis rests upon a careful history taken from the identified patient as well as at least one other person, such as parent, spouse, sibling, or close friend, as well as, if possible, teacher comments.
+Secondly, the diagnosis rests upon a careful history taken from the identified patient as well as at least one other person.
+Such as a parent, spouse, sibling, or close friend, as well as, if possible, teacher comments.

 The history may be supplemented by neuropsychological testing.
 This is paper-and-pencil testing that includes puzzles and games.
 It’s actually often fun to take these tests.
 They are not diagnostic of ADHD, but they add valuable information.